Mentorship has always been a fundamental part of Josh Price’s life.

 A Two-Brain Mentor since 2017, Josh specializes in helping entrepreneurs develop strong leadership skills, “so that they can ultimately affect more and more lives around them,” he said.
 Josh is now Two-Brain’s Mentor General.

-So what are my intentions?
-Why do I want to be a mentor?
-Why would anyone want me to be their mentor?
-What does 80-year-old Josh say about becoming a mentor?
-He says, I want to serve, I want to come alongside all of these owners to push them forward in training, in strategy, in tactics, to make them reach places they never knew they could, to teach them to know themselves.
-And when we have accomplished those goals to teach them to pass on all they have learned to the next group.
+“I want to serve,” he continued.
+“I want to come alongside owners to move them forward in training, in strategy, in tactics—to (help) them reach places they never knew they could.
+And when we have accomplished those goals, I want to teach them to pass on all they have learned to the next group.”